Lost Decades

 Under deflation, the value of cash increases as time passes.
 In such a situation, Japanese companies began to cut wages, research and development, and other investments, opting to hold onto cash instead.
 This tendency, coinciding with the acceleration of the aging population, gradually diminished the competitiveness of the economy and the potential growth rate of the country.
 The Bank of Japan (BoJ) and the Japanese government have focused on halting the deflation and eventually achieving the 2% inflation target since the early 2000s.
 However, as deflation persisted, the traditional monetary policy of setting low interest rates to stimulate investment and consumption, which typically causes inflation, became ineffective.
 This ineffectiveness arose because a nominal rate of 0% effectively meant a positive real rate due to the increasing value of cash.
 This phenomenon is known as the zero lower bound.

-In 2013, BoJ implemented the Quantitative and Qualitative Monetary Easing Policy, and in 2016, it introduced a negative bank rate of −0.1%.
+In 2013, the BoJ implemented the Quantitative and Qualitative Monetary Easing Policy, and in 2016, it introduced a negative bank rate of −0.1%.
 This policy achieved mild inflation of around 0–1.0% in the late 2010s.
+Japan's economy emerged from deflation in the 2020s, which was also accompanied by wage growth.
 The global inflation surge from 2021 to 2023 finally helped Japan reach an inflation rate of above 2%.
 However, while other major economies focus on suppressing inflation by raising interest rates, Japan aims to firmly establish inflation by maintaining low rates.
 As a side effect, the Japanese yen has become extremely weak, hitting a 37.5-year low of 161 yen/USD in July 2024.
 The real effective exchange rate was at 68.36 in June 2024, the lowest level since statistics began in 1970, with the 2020 average set at 100.
 This devaluation of the currency caused Japan to lose its status as the world's third largest economy to Germany in nominal terms, which was approximately half the size of the country's economy a decade earlier.